DimensionDev/Maskbook/docs/plugin-development-quickstart.md

 ## 1. Introduction

 This is an example of how to develop plugin according to tools provided by Mask.
-And our task is to develop an app related to Etherenum Name Service, people can purchase ENS in application board and see details about specific ENS domain in timeline and profile of twitter.
+And our task is to develop an app related to Ethereum Name Service, people can purchase ENS in application board and see details about specific ENS domain in timeline and profile of twitter.

 ## 2. Start a plugin file